archetype-themes/plugin-theme-component/docs/Build-process.md

 ### Stylesheets Build Process

 The CLI will look for an `index.css` or a `main.css` file.
-Any other javascript file or module that is used by your main file will automatically be processed.
+Any other javascript file or module used by your main file will automatically be processed.

 **Recursion:** If your Component includes Snippets with external stylesheets, the CLI will also look for their main stylesheet and process it.